cheyennelmoore/Erigenia-Analyses/README.md

 We primarily use the package adegenet in this markdown, but also have code from dartR.

 ## Erigenia_Fstats_GenDiv.Rmd
 Here we calculate [F statistics and heterozygosity statistics](Erigenia_Fstats_GenDiv.Rmd) with hierfstat.
-We also check these stats with other packages ad well as make a Fst heatmap.
+We also check these stats with other packages as well as make a Fst heatmap.

 ## Erigenia_IBD_amova.Rmd
 Contains code to do tests for [Isolation By Distance and Analysis of Molecular Variance](Erigenia_IBD_amova.Rmd) (IBD and AMOVA).
 We use our genlight for this.